Leaderboard

 2 points

-It has been storming for an hour, and there has been lightning for four hours.
+47. It has been storming for an hour, and there has been lightning for four hours.
 The real heavy rain, however, has passed just south of Cedar Rapids.
 A band of 3-4" has fallen down there.
 Stations near me are showing only an inch or a bit less.
 The far northeast side of CR has only received a quarter inch.
-I'm hoping a couple more bands can form back to the west and move through before it moves out.2 points
+I'm hoping a couple more bands can form back to the west and move through before it moves out.

 2 points